17 June 2020

 In 1888, Guilbert debuted at the Varieté Theatre.
 In 1890 she sang at the popular Eldorado club, then at the Jardin de Paris before headlining in Montmartre at the Moulin Rouge.
 She stayed there for a long time and later succeeded at the Folies-Bergère for nine years.

 For her act, she was usually dressed in bright yellow with long black gloves and stood almost perfectly still, gesturing with her long arms as she sang.
-An innovator, she favored monologue-like ‘patter songs’ and was often billed as a ‘diseuse’ or ‘storyteller.’
-The lyrics were raunchy; their subjects were tragedy, lost love, and the Parisian poverty from which she had come.
-Taking her cue from the new cabaret performances, Guilbert broke and rewrote all the rules of Music-hall with her audacious lyrics, and the audiences loved her.
+An innovator, she favoured monologue-like ‘patter songs’ and was often billed as a ‘diseuse’ or ‘storyteller.’
+The lyrics were raunchy.
+Their subjects were tragedy, lost love, and the Parisian poverty from which she had come.
+Taking her cue from the new cabaret performances, Guilbert broke and rewrote all the rules of Music Hall with her audacious lyrics, and the audiences loved her.

 During the 1890s she appeared regularly alongside another star of the time, Kam-Hill, often singing songs by Tarride.
 Guilbert owed much of her success to Xanrof (Léon Fourneau) and to Aristide Bruant, who wrote songs for her.
 She is also remembered for a famous poster of her, showing her in her characteristic yellow dress and long black gloves, by Henri de Toulouse-Lautrec.
 He made many portraits and caricatures of Guilbert and dedicated his second album of sketches to her.